Overview of Trademark Registration in India

 It is a registered trademark. |

-There is no legal protection to the trademark unless it is registered. |
+There is no legal protection for a trademark unless it is registered. |

-It provides exclusive rights to the owner over the ownership of the trademark. |
+It grants the owner exclusive rights to the trademark. |

-No registration is required to use this symbol |
+No registration is required to use this symbol. |

 Registration is mandatory to use this symbol. |

-No legal consequences for using the ™ symbol, even if the mark is unregistered. |
+There are no legal consequences for using the ™ symbol, even if the mark is unregistered. |

-Using the ® symbol before official registration is illegal and can result in legal penalties. |
+Using the ® symbol before registration is illegal and can result in legal penalties. |

 It is legal to use at any time. |